Department of Biological Sciences

 RUSSELL S. SCHWARTZ, Professor and Head, Computational Biology Department – Ph.D., Massachusetts Institute of Technology; Carnegie Mellon, 2002–

-ANNETTE VINCENT, Associate Teaching Professor and Associate Dean for Diversity and Climate, Carnegie Mellon-Qatar – Ph.D., National University of Singapore; Carnegie Mellon, 2012–
+ANNETTE VINCENT, Teaching Professor and Associate Dean for Diversity and Climate, Carnegie Mellon-Qatar – Ph.D., National University of Singapore; Carnegie Mellon, 2012–

 JOHN L. WOOLFORD JR., Professor and Co-Director of CNAST – Ph.D., Duke University; Carnegie Mellon, 1979–